 At the south eastern corner of Lake Tahoe, you’ll find Zephyr Cove Resort and Campground, a magical, full-service campground that’s perfect for RV and tent campers alike.
 With 93 RV, 47 walk-in and 10 drive-in sites hugging the shoreline at Zephyr Cove, it’s about as good as it gets for a family-friendly camping trip.

 Although campsites are hidden in the forest between boulders and towering pines, there’s plenty of modern comforts to be enjoyed.
-The campground offers bathrooms, showers and full hookups (with cable!), while the resort features an on-site restaurant, marina, rentals and more.
+There bathrooms, showers, fire pits and barbecues for all, and full hookups (with cable!) and lake views for some of the sites.
+The resort itself features an on-site restaurant, marina, boat rentals, cruises and more.

-Note: Zephyr Cove Resort and Marina is one of Lake Tahoe’s only year round campgrounds.
-It’s always popular, so make reservations early!
+Note: Zephyr Cove Resort and Marina is one of Lake Tahoe’s most popular campgrounds.
+It’s always busy, so make reservations early!

 Nevada Beach Campground

 With dozens of tent and RV sites (no hookups, though!) sitting just steps from the sprawling lakefront, Nevada Beach Campground is a well-loved choice for summer vacationers.
-In an excellent location south-east shore of the lake, this campground has the basics—flush toilets, campfire rings and grill.
+It’s dare we say… the most scenic of the Lake Tahoe campgrounds?

 West Shore Campgrounds